jottenlips/agave/README.md

 agave # reads all your readmes in ./markdown and outputs them to ./public
 ```

-For full list of options run:
+For the full list of options run `help`.

 ```console
 agave --help